-To date, this test has been done for breast, ovarian, lung, colorectal, pancreatic, gastric, and head & neck cancers; we are in the process of optimizing the test for other cancer types, such as prostate.
+To date, this test has been done for breast, ovarian, lung, colorectal, pancreatic, gastric cancer as well as head & neck cancers (Asia only); we are in the process of optimizing the test for other cancer types, such as prostate.
 The test is intended for patients who will be undergoing chemotherapy and is especially useful for relapsed patients who have not shown response to first line therapy.

 This test has been developed in collaboration with A*STAR’s Genome Institute of Singapore, a world-leading research institution in functional genomics and integrative biology.
 The technology supporting the test has been published in peer-reviewed journals like Nature Communications and Nature Medicine.

 Once your samples are received for testing, results are typically available in 2-3 weeks to your physician*.